Image: @trinitialysse via @hennasooq

 If you are unfamiliar with the use of henna for natural hair color, you might have a few questions.
 While the use of henna is nothing new, it has become more popular over the years.
 Let's take a closer look at this topic to help you decide if it's worth the hype.

-When it comes to the matter of henna being used to soften or smooth hair, it can be used for this, but you should keep in mind that henna is only a temporary effect.
+Henna can be used to soften or smooth hair, but you should keep in mind that henna only provides a temporary effect.
 Henna doesn't penetrate the shaft or add any moisture.
 It does bridge gaps in the hair shaft to make it appear smoother, which also helps strands to pick up more light which gives it more sheen.

 Have you used henna before?
 Let us know your thoughts in the comments.